Lenz-K/android-kvm-hello-world/README.md

 adb pull /etc/init/init-debug.rc
 ```

-Than add the following lines to the end of the file.
+Then add the following lines to the end of the file.
 ```
 on boot
     chmod a+rw /dev/kvm